Frequently Asked Questions

 King Island, like the State of Tasmania, has a natural advantage as an island and is relatively free of many pests, weeds and diseases that are present on mainland Australia.
 You can help protect this beautiful island by ensuring you don’t bring any unwanted guests with you when you come to visit.
 Please remember not to bring any fruit and vegetables, fish, animal products, plant material, soils and seeds.
 King Island has some of the best produce in the world – so there’s no need to bring anything!

 Please also check that your golfing, camping, fishing and other equipment have been cleaned and dried and are free from soil, weed seeds and other potential pests or diseases.
 It only takes a weed seed or other introduced pest or disease to spoil the magic of this near pristine part of the world.
 It is a beautiful place – so let’s keep it that way!
 You help is appreciated.
 Find out more about how you can help protect King Island and Tasmania by visiting Biosecurtiy Tasmania’s Travellers Guide to Tasmanian Biosecurity webpage.

-If you have any questions please contact King Island’s Biosecurity Officer, Andrea Bowden on 0448 905 549.
+If you have any questions please contact King Island’s Biosecurity Officer, Pamela Rolley on 0408 627 843.

 Do mobile phone’s work on King Island?

 As with many other relatively isolated locations only Telstra’s mobile service is available.
 Mobile phones can be purchased at Currie Newsagency located within the Australia Post Building.

 Is there any public transport on King Island?